onflow/flow-go/DEVELOPMENT.md

 ### End of Release Cycle

-- At the end of every release cycle, we will tag a commit that includes all desired features to be Released
+- At the end of every release cycle, we will tag a commit that includes all desired features to be released
 - This commit will be tagged according to semantic versioning guidelines
 - Release notes must be written up, describing all features included in this tag